 For more on resolving issues with Push Notifications, review the Push Notification Failures - Troubleshooting KB article.

-- (applicable to iOS apps) you need to add an iPad version.
+- You need to add an iPad version for your iOS app.
 If your app was uploaded as an iPhone-only, it would need to be republished to add an iPad version.
 The app must be reconfigured and resubmitted to include different device compatibility.
 When you republish your app, make sure to select both iPhone and iPad as your device options.

 - Updating/Republishing your App